 Why should I consider working locum tenens?

-Physicians choose to accept locum tenens assignments for many different reasons.
+Physicians and advanced practitioners choose to accept locum tenens assignments for many different reasons.
 Many like the option of trying out different practice styles and geographic locations before making a permanent commitment.
-In fact, statistics show that a high percentage of residents are unhappy with their first practice setting, often because the style of practice is not what was expected or the administrative physician staffing agendas were not clearly defined.
+In fact, statistics show that a high percentage of residents are unhappy with their first practice setting, often because the style of practice is not what was expected or the administrative staffing agendas were not clearly defined.

 - 48% - Flexible schedule